 4. Back To The Future

-This movie is 1.21 jigawatts worth of a good time, and probably the first time “fun” time travel movie in existence.
+This movie is 1.21 gigawatts worth of a good time, and probably the first time “fun” time travel movie in existence.
 There’s absolutely nothing scientific or cerebral about Back to The Future and that’s what makes it so good.
-Marty McFly is takes a ride back into 1955 in a souped up DeLorean driven by his mad scientist friend Doc Brown.
+Marty McFly takes a ride back into 1955 in a souped-up DeLorean driven by his mad scientist friend Doc Brown.
 Marty has to make sure that his parents meet and fall in love in order to continue his own existence in the future.
 It would be easy, but his mom is pretty into him … yikes.
 I don’t even want to THINK about those existential implications.

 3. E.T.
-The Extra Terrestrial
+The Extra-Terrestrial

 From good ol’ Steve Spielberg, E.T.
-The Extra Terrestrial is about a kid who befriends an alien stranded on Earth!
+The Extra-Terrestrial is about a kid who befriends an alien stranded on Earth!
 The good thing is he’s not one of those “lemme probe you” aliens, just a “hide in your closet and eat candy” kind.
 Things go awry when the government tries to capture E.T. and research him, but he and his new best friend make the most magical escape in the history of cinema: by riding a flying bike!

 2. Raiders of The Lost Ark